Barefoot Boy

 That thin sandwich was in a small brown paper bag, which he was always careful to fold up and put back in his pocket.
 It got so wrinkled and worn out, but he would use it until it was falling apart, before he showed up with a new bag.

-After he would eat his flimsy sandwich, he would go to the water fountain.
-He didn’t even bring anything to drink wirh his lunch.
+After he would eat his meager sandwich, he would go to the water fountain.
+He didn’t even bring anything to drink with his lunch.

 I’ve always wondered what his home life was like, and whatever became of him.